scalar-labs/scalardb/docs/data-modeling.md

 :::note

-If you run ScalarDB on a relational database with proper indexes, your query might be efficient because the query is pushed down to the database.
+If you run ScalarDB on a relational database with proper indexes, your range query might be efficient because the query is pushed down to the database.

 :::